madnuttah/unbound-docker/README.md

 ## Installation

-Current multiarch-builds of the image are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound) and is the recommended method of installation on any arm, arm64 or amd64 platform.
+Current multiarch-builds of the image are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound) and is the recommended method of installation on any Linux 386, arm, arm64 or amd64 platform.

 ## How to use this image